jundalisay/spblist/content/en/research/sarkar/katha/appendix-3.md

 By using the expression Brahma – knowing entities” implication is that Brahma alone knows Brahma and one realizing Brahma becomes Brahma himself.
 He is verily Brahma is that stance of his existence.

-While recording Baba’s words in the article, ”Unresolved Mystery” in Bodhikalpa (January 75), reverend brother (Late) Amitananda Avadhuta writes: “I have gone to Jamalpur hill for doing sadhana.
+While recording Baba’s words in the article, ”Unresolved Mystery” in Bodhikalpa (January 75), Amitananda Avadhuta writes: “I have gone to Jamalpur hill for doing sadhana.
 I am sitting when someone tells in my ears, come with me.
 I will show you a better place for sadhana, follow me.
 I see no one but I follow the voice whose presence I feel so clearly and asks me to do sadhana.
 After a while, it tells me, Are you mad?
 Don’t, he is Maya.
 Are you P.R.
 Sarkar?
 See who your are!
 And a reel of my past life, my earlier lives, flashes clearly before my eyes and I realize who I am” (Here “I” is used for Baba).

 > *Superphysics Note: This is an example of Anandamurti talking to P.R.
 Sarkar.